 Some people also started to notice that the Bet Butler’s best odds suggestions didn’t always line up with the best odds that could be found by doing some personal research.
 There were reasons for this, of course, including the fact that some bookies only allow small numbers of accounts to bet on their actual best odds, but it certainly led to warning lights flashing for some people.

 There were other issues, especially for those that like to bet on horse racing.
-Bet Butler couldn’t offer Best Odds Guarantees on horse racing, for example, which meant that you might have the best odds that they could find compared to other bookmakers, but that you would miss out by not betting directly with the company that offered the odds as well as a Best Odds Guarantee.
+Bet Butler couldn’t offer Best Odds on horse racing, for example, which meant that you might have the best odds that they could find compared to other bookmakers, but that you would miss out by not betting directly with the company that offered the odds, as well as a Best Odds promise.

 The final thing worth mentioning is that numerous customers were finding it difficult to get paid out by Bet Butler promptly.
 In the world of fast-moving betting, that was always likely to prove to be a problem.
 Given that there seemed to be some argument over whether or not customers were actually getting the best odds, it meant that many people were unsure about what they were paying a three percent commission for, exactly.